 Within Mukilteo, several natural ravines link upland areas to the Puget Sound.
 Local residents refer to these ravines as "gulches."
-Due to the lack of development potential, Mukilteo's gulches are ideal locations for passive recreation, specifically as access corridors to the shoreline, and they provide another important component of open space.
+Due to the lack of development potential, Mukilteo's gulches are ideal locations for passive recreation, specifically as access corridors to the shoreline, and they provide another important component of open space (Figure 20).

+The Big Gulch trail system is fully built, although public comments have shown a need for trail improvements to help keep paths from becoming too muddy to use in the winter-months.
+Scout troops continue to beare a valuable volunteer resource for the City and have constructed multiple gateway entries in a cohesive timber frame style.
 Citizens have expressed concerns about the availability of trails.
-Others have expressed an interest in the City taking on an active stewardship role of the gulches and maintaining or enhancing tree and vegetative buffers.
-The City also has a responsibility for stewardship of critical area habitats along stream corridors, surrounding wetlands, and along the shoreline.
+Others have expressed an interest in the City taking on an active stewardship role of the gulches, and maintaining or enhancing tree and other vegetative buffers.
+The City also has a responsibility for the stewardship of critical area habitats along stream corridors, surrounding wetlands, and along the shoreline.